-Staff should not attempt to contact pupils or their parents via social media, or any other means outside school, in order to develop any sort of relationship.
+Staff should not attempt to contact pupils or their parents via personal social media, or any other means outside school, in order to develop any sort of relationship.
 They will not make any efforts to find pupils' or parents' social media profiles.
+It is noted that this is particularly difficult where staff are also parents at the school and may have existing social groups.
+Staff are encouraged to discuss such issues with their line manager to ensure they adhere to this policy.

-Staff will ensure that they do not post any images online that identify children who are pupils at the school without their consent.
+Staff will ensure that they do not post any images online that identify children who are pupils at the school without their consent and will adhere to the General Data Protection Requirements outlined in trust policies.

-Staff should be aware of the school's Online Safety policy and will receive regular, ongoing training providing updates in this matter.
+Staff should be aware of the trust's Online Safety policy and will receive regular, ongoing training providing updates in this matter.